nogibjj/Su_Zhang_IDS706_Individual_Project_2/README.md

 ## Conclusion

-In this project, we implemented an ETL process in both Python and Rust, measuring and comparing their performance in terms of execution time and memory usage.
+In this project, I implemented an ETL process in both Python and Rust, measuring and comparing their performance in terms of execution time and memory usage.

 - **Execution Time**: The total execution time for the Rust implementation (465.48 ms) was longer than the Python version (180.70 ms).
-This is likely due to the additional overhead associated with Rust's strict memory safety checks and the complexities of its ownership model.
+This is likely because for rust program, I added command line binary, which takes longer to compile than python script.

 - **Memory Usage**: The Rust version consumed more memory overall (8503 KB) compared to the Python implementation (4992 KB).
 This difference may arise from Rust's management of data ownership, which can sometimes lead to higher memory usage during operations.

-- **Efficiency**: While Rust is designed for high performance and safety, its execution time was slower in this instance.
-This emphasizes that the effectiveness of a programming language can depend heavily on the specific use case and implementation details.

 Overall, this comparison highlights the strengths and weaknesses of both languages in handling ETL processes.
 Python's ease of use and mature libraries allowed for faster execution, while Rust's performance characteristics could provide advantages in more complex scenarios or when optimization is more critical.